lijichang/CVPR2021-SSDA/README.md

 ## Training
 (1) To run training on DomainNet in the 3-shot scenario using alexnet,

-`python main.py --dataset multi --source real --target sketch --net alexnet --num 3 --lr_f 1.0 --multi 0.1 --save_check --`
+`python main.py --dataset multi --source real --target sketch --net alexnet --num 3 --lr_f 1.0 --multi 0.1 --save_check`

 (2) To run training on Office-Home in the 3-shot scenario using alexnet,